srekapalli/spinnaker-pf4j-gradle-plugin/README.md

-## Gradle plugin for registering spinnaker extension point implementations.
+## Gradle plugin for registering spinnaker plugin implementations.

 This **gradle** plugin allows Spinnaker developers to bundle, publish and register **_"spinnaker plugins"_** with spinnaker.